French Decorative Arts (c.1640-1792)

 Curves began to disappear almost at once.
 Chair-legs for instance became straight and tapering instead of curved, and the same kind of changes are to be observed in furniture generally.
 The new style at first drew more heavily on Greek art than had the decoration of Louis Quatorze, for example in the employment of the Greek wave pattern as a frieze ornament, but the principal source of ornament was still largely Roman.
 In its general aspect revived classical ornament was lighter and with perhaps a more conscious striving after elegance than is to be seen in the 17th century; it is feminine rather than masculine.

 About 1770 we notice also a new kind of ornament altogether, based on rustic joys and the simple life.
 In the park of the Petit Trianon at Versailles Marie-Antoinette had a hameau, designed by Hubert Robert, of rustic houses, occupied by real peasants engaged in agricultural pursuits with the usual domestic animals.
 Milk from the cows was taken to the Queen's dairy, where she amused herself by making butter and cheese as a relaxation from the sophistication of Court life, and it is to this that we owe new kinds of ornament, such as beehives, baskets of osier, and agricultural implements.
 Another innovation was the use of sentimental attributes: hearts pierced with arrows, quivers, flaming torches, and garlands of roses.
 Sentiment degenerated into sentimentality, a vice, first appearing soon after the ending of the Seven Years' War, which was inherited by the 19th century.
 It was also widespread.
 It is as evident in the biscuit porcelain figures of Sevres as in the bourgeois family groups of Acier at Meissen.
-Its appeal to the taste of the time may be deduced from the academic art of the painter Jean-Baptiste Greuze (1725-1805) and from the fantastic success of Goethe's immature novel, The Sorrows of Werther, which was known and read far beyond the frontiers of Germany.
+Its appeal to the taste and aesthetics of the time may be deduced from the academic art of the painter Jean-Baptiste Greuze (1725-1805) and from the fantastic success of Goethe's immature novel, The Sorrows of Werther, which was known and read far beyond the frontiers of Germany.
 The Man of Feeling emerged, and Diderot attacked the sensuality of Boucher and his followers, saying: 'To show virtue charming and vice hateful should be the aim of every honest man who employs pen, brush, and the sculptor's chisel', thus linking art and morality for the first time.
 Greuze enjoyed wide popularity with paintings which foreshadowed the worst excesses of the Victorians.
 He was, it has been said, 'a moralist with a passion for lovely shoulders: a preacher who reveals the bosom of young girls'.